spiral/docs/docs/en/filters/filter.md

 }
 ```

-If you plan to localize error message later, wrap the text in `[[]]` to automatically index and replace the translation:
+If you plan to localize the error message later, wrap the text in `[[]]` to automatically index and replace the translation:

 ```php
 namespace App\Filter;